TRI-ML/dgp/docs/GETTING_STARTED.md

 ## Installation

-Dcoekrized environment is encouraged for all DGP contributors and users.
+Dockerized environment is encouraged for all DGP contributors and users.
 Alternatively, you can use python virtual environments.
 Please see [virtual environment setup](VIRTUAL_ENV.md) for instructions.

 To setup DGP docker image: